ivmai/libatomic_ops/README_details.txt

 Most operations handle values of type AO_t, which are unsigned integers whose size matches that of pointers on the given architecture.
-Additionally, on most supported architectures the operations are also implemented to handle smaller integers types; such operations are indicated by the appropriate size
+Additionally, on most supported architectures the operations are also implemented to handle other integers types; such operations are indicated by the appropriate size
 prefix:
-- char_...
-Operates on unsigned char values;
+- char_     Operates on unsigned char values;
-- short_...
-Operates on unsigned short values;
+- short_    Operates on unsigned short values;
-- int_...
-Operates on unsigned int values.
+- int_      Operates on unsigned int values.

 The notable exception is AO_test_and_set operating only on AO_TS_t, which is whatever size the hardware supports with good performance.
 In some cases this